daveylupes/job_scraper/README.md

 3. **Run the Script:**
    - Follow the instructions under the **Usage** section to run the script and follow the prompts to set it up.

+# Troubleshooting
+1. **No Notifications:**
+  * Ensure that your system supports desktop notifications and that the plyer library is correctly installed and configured.
+2. **Network Errors:**
+  * Check your internet connection and ensure the URLs in config.yaml are accessible.
+3. **HTML Structure Changes:**
+  * If the script fails to find job listings, the HTML structure of the target websites may have changed.
+Update the parsing logic in job_parsers.py to match the new structure.
+4. **Missing Dependencies:**
+  * Ensure all dependencies are installed by running pip install -r requirements.txt.
+5. **Script Crashes:**
+  * Check the logs for error messages and stack traces to identify the issue.
+Ensure that the config.yaml file is correctly formatted.

 **Growth and Contribution**
 -------------------------